-- Street or road crossings are, by far, the most common types of pedestrian crashes.
-Any street crossing can put a pedestrian in the path of a motor vehicle who may not be paying attention or may not have the time to avoid a pedestrian who suddenly steps into the path of the vehicle. - Alcohol.
-Of the 56 pedestrians killed, 21 (50%) of the pedestrians or motorists were known to have a high alcohol concentration or drug in their system.
+Street or road crossings are, by far, the most common types of pedestrian crashes.
+Any street crossing can put a pedestrian in the path of a motor vehicle who may not be paying attention or may not have the time to avoid a pedestrian who suddenly steps into the path of the vehicle.